citp/privacy-policy-historical/k/ki/kid/kiddicare.com.md

 The information collected will be used to personally keep in touch and let you know of any offers, sales or promotions that Kiddicare.com are carrying out (if you have selected to receive these emails/newsletters via the my account feature).
+Changes to your decision to receive, or not to receive emails/newsletters may take up to two weeks to process.

 **Conditions of Use**